sahat/megaboilerplate/README.md

 Contributing
 ------------

 Pull requests from beginners and seasoned JavaScript developers are welcome!
-Mega Boilerplate is already pretty large in scope to be maintained just by one person, so I am asking for your help to contribute where you can, be it a small fix in README or adding a whole new generator type, e.g. Meteor, React Native, Electron.
+As it stands, Mega Boilerplate is pretty large in scope to be maintained by a single person, so I am asking for your help to contribute where you can, whether it's a small fix in README or adding a whole new generator type, e.g. Meteor, Angular 2, React Native, Electron.

-If you are making changes to the website, run `npm run build` and check in updated version of *bundle.js* into the repository.

 :top: <sub>[**back to top**](#table-of-contents)</sub>